Priyankaverma2024/Project-6-Pharmaceutical-Sales-prediction-solution-for-retail-stores/README.md

 PromoInterval: The intervals at which the continuous promotional offer is repeate
 # Data understanding
 Train data has both independent and dependent variables but Test.csv don't have target variable I use train and store data for mergeing them for modle building.
+# Featuer Extaction from 'Date' column
 # EDA Outcomes
- I have tried many kind of visualization to get  all posibilities for sale forcasting and filter the for training and testing .
+ I have tried many kind of visualization to get  all posibilities like seasonality ,weekly monthly sales trend ,and promotion and holidaya impact on regular sales for sales forcasting and filter them for training and testing
+ # Model building using Macine Learning algorithms to get future six weeks sales .